Unscheduled Items

 Renaming "Unscheduled"

-Because this list is so flexible, you may use it for things that aren't strictly "unscheduled."
-You could use it to list all the HOT items in your schedule, where "HOT" may be a status, or a combination of status and opportunity value.
-For this reason, you may want to rename "Unscheduled" to something else.
+Because the list is so flexible, you might use it for things that aren't strictly "unscheduled."
+For instance, you could list all HOT items in your schedule, where "HOT" could be a status or a combination of status and opportunity value.
+To rename "Unscheduled":

-Visit admin settings and you'll see three entries that contain the word "unscheduled" towards the bottom of the list.
-Replace the word "unscheduled" in there with anything you'd like.
+- Locate the three entries that contain the word "unscheduled" towards the bottom of the list.

 Unscheduled vs. Unassigned